eclipse-che/che-docs/src/main/_docs/chedir-portable-workspaces/chedir-getting-started.md

 If you are curious what benefits Chedir has to offer, you should also read the [Why Chedir?]({{base}}/docs/chedir/why/index.html) page.

-Before diving into your first workspace, please check how to use the latest version of Chedir, which is also part of the [{{ site.product_formal_name }} CLI]({{base}}/docs/setup/cli/index.html).
+Before diving into your first workspace, please check how to use the latest version of Chedir, which is also part of the [Eclipse Che CLI]({{base}}/docs/setup/cli/index.html).
 And since Docker is required for everything related to Che, make sure that is installed as well.

 ```shell